• Recipes

 • If you use raw shrimp, peel the shrimp shells and remove the shrimp tails.
 If you use frozen shrimp, defrost completely.

-• Add cornstarch (or potato starch) and mix it with the shrimp.
-Then, rinse the cornstarch off with cold running water.
+• Add some potato starch and mix it with the shrimp.
+Then, rinse the starch off with cold running water.
 This process helps clean the shrimp.

 • Pat the shrimp dry with a paper towel.